Liz Truss: Foreign policy

 Truss was described as a hawkish foreign secretary.
 She called for Britain to reduce its economic dependency on China and Russia and supported certain diplomatic and economic sanctions imposed by the British government against the former.
 Truss has supported Taiwan in the context of deteriorating cross-strait relations but, citing precedent, refused to visit the island as prime minister and condemned the Chinese government's treatment of the Uyghur people as "genocide".
 In 2022 she called Saudi Arabia a British ally but said she was not "condoning" the country's policies, including its handling of human rights and its treatment of women.

 Truss supported the United Kingdom remaining in the European Union during the 2016 referendum.
 Since the referendum, Truss has supported Brexit, and publicly stated in 2017 that she had changed her mind.
 During the July 2022 leadership election Truss said that "I was wrong and I am prepared to admit I was wrong".

+Personal life

+During her chairship of the Lewisham Deptford Conservatives, at a reception at the Greenwich Conservative Association, Truss met her future husband, Hugh O'Leary, whom she married in 2000 and with whom she has two daughters: Frances (born 2006) and Liberty (born 2008).